-The first rule is that you need two high contrast colors, such as red & white, blue & yellow, etc. If you want to get fancy you can add an intermediate color, such as dark blue, light blue & yellow, or put a black or white pinstripe between the two main colors.
+The first rule is that you need two high contrast colors, such as red & white, or blue & yellow, etc. If you want to get fancy you can add an intermediate color, so you would have dark blue, light blue & yellow.
+Or you could put a black or white pinstripe between the two main colors.

 The next rule is that the dark color will be prominently featured on the bottom and front of the plane, and the lighter color will be featured on the top and rear.

 That’s pretty much all there is to it.
 The result is that the plane has a distinct look depending on which way it is pointed.
 Here is my RCM Basic Trainer in red and white.
 Notice that when it’s coming at you, you see red.

 As the plane flies away from you, you see a lot of white.

 When it’s turning toward the pilot, the light colored top comes into view.